 - Have your macros calculated and begin tracking after the first week or so.
 I always say don’t track the first few days.
 Cut carbs, increase the fats.
-Tracking can add undue stress that just isn’t needed the first few days.
+Tracking can add undue stress that just isn’t needed for the first few days.
 You have time.
 You can calculate your Macros HERE when you’re ready.

 - Don’t eat out during the first couple of weeks if you can help it.
-Make sure you’re in control of what goes in your body.
+Make sure you’re in control of what goes into your body.
 If you do need to eat out, stick to a salad with protein at first before you venture too far out on the menu.
 That’s one nice thing about living in Texas – there’s always a sauce-free brisket right around the corner!

 - Weigh and measure – weekly.

 - Make sure you aren’t making these mistakes.

 As you can see, Keto just takes some planning.
 If you follow it step by step:

 - Choose your plan